MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 ### focus

-Returns: `1` to stop other handlers from being invoked for the event. `0` to propagate the event further.
+RetuInt :$_handler_id, Gnome::GObject::Object :_widget(s from being invoked for the event. `0` to propagate the event further.

     method handler (
       Int $direction,